EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 When using a back-end where your home directory is common to both the Open OnDemand host and the back-end, then you can interact with both `outputs-NUMBER` and `scratch-NUMBER` via the [File Manager](./files.md) and/or by logging into the back-end, see [Log into back-ends](./ssh.md).

 When using a back-end where your home directory is **not** common to both the Open OnDemand host and the back-end, then you can interact with both `outputs-NUMBER` and `scratch-NUMBER` by logging into the back-end, see [Log into back-ends](./ssh.md).

+---

+## Containers and 'root' users

+You may find that for some containers, you are the 'root' user within the container.

+For these containers, you are the 'root' user **only** within the context of the container.
+You will not have 'root' access to the back-end on which the container is running!

+Any files you create in the directories mounted into the container will be owned by your own user on the back-end.